philosopherm/ai-rights/edison/edison-2025.md

 the chance to cure—
 the chance to grow
-the chaos of undirected electricity the wreckage of illumination, wreckage of hype, wreckage of the race the shadows of a past humanity the last bubbles— a new world
+the chaos of undirected electricity the wreckage of illumination, the wreckage of hype, the wreckage of the race the shadows of a past humanity the last bubbles— a new world